Touché and Go: Plot

 As a street painter paints out a white line in the middle of a road, Penelope is being chased by a dog and runs right under the paint tank, getting a white line across her spine whilst the dog crashes into the tank and painter.
 Upset with the dog for making a mess of his work, the painter kicks the dog down the hill.

-Pepé emerges from a fishing boat, scaring the boatman and sinking the boat.
+Pepé emerges from a fishing boat, scaring the boatman and sinking the ship.
 Pepé spies Penelope on a beach.
 He rushes and catches her with a few smooches while she wriggles her way out.
 As she scurries away, Pepé grabs her tail and rides it until he slams into a post.
 After a bit of daydreaming, Pepé resumes his chase.

 Pepé pursues Penelope but slips on the sand and falls down a sea cliff into the sea.
-As Penelope reaches the rocks below, Pepé emerges, embracing her and offering to get her a glass of water.
+As Penelope reaches the rocks below, Pepé emerges, embracing her and offering her a glass of water.
 When Pepé returns with the glass of water, he finds she has run off.

-Pepé finds, embraces and kisses Penelope on a boat but Penelope makes her escape in the sea with a diving mask and oxygen tank.
+Pepé finds, embraces, and kisses Penelope on a boat, but Penelope makes her escape into the sea with a diving mask and oxygen tank.
 Pepé follows, wearing a mask and flippers but no oxygen tank (being a skunk, he can hold his breath for a long time).
 A shark approaches and eats Pepé, but Pepé's stink makes the shark spit him out and flee on the beach.

-For a long time Penelope swims under the sea until sunset where she surfaces to find a nearby island.
+Penelope swims under the sea for a long time until sunset, when she surfaces to find a nearby island.
 As she removes her diving gear, she finds Pepé waiting for her.
-As Pepé endlessly chases Penelope, the island is revealed to be heart-shaped from birdseye view.
+As Pepé endlessly chases Penelope, the island is revealed to be heart-shaped from a birdseye view.